If you can’t beat the bots, join them. That’s the common view among forward-thinking advisors who are using artificial intelligence… Read More

 • Valerie Rivera • May 14, 2020

-Financial advisor social media marketing requires planning.
-Advisors who don’t develop a plan risk low return on investment, even if they’re using state-of-the-art digital tools to drive their social media marketing efforts.
+Social media marketing requires planning.
+Financial professionals who don’t develop a plan risk low return on investment, even if they’re using state-of-the-art digital tools to drive their social media marketing efforts.
 This is true because the barrier to entry is low.
 In just a few clicks, you can get all of your social media accounts up and running.
 With a few more clicks you can post content and even have a basic ad running.

 But that’s where the simplicity and efficiency end.